This guide focuses on the Witchhunter Ascendancy for the Mercenary, covering their Unique Skills and Skill Interactions.

 Witchbane

-Witchbane enables the Concentration Mechanic of the Witchhunter, giving enemies a secondary stagger meter that reduces their Cooldown Recovery Rate by up to 50%.
+Witchbane enables the Concentration Mechanic of the Witchhunter, giving enemies a secondary stagger meter equal to 30% of their Maximum Life that reduces their Cooldown Recovery Rate by up to 50%.

 Witchbane by itself is okay, as it adds another defensive layer against enemies that frequently use skills.
 It’s a much better pickup when combined with No Mercy for the extra damage.